cf73/ces2021/content/collections/pages/ways-to-give.md

         content:
           -
             type: text
-            text: 'To learn more about the work of our Board Committees, reach out the Board Co-Chairs Rodrigo Verdi and Ambika Wali at cochairs2122@cambridge-ellis.org.'
+            text: 'To learn more about the work of our Board Committees, reach out the Board Co-Chairs Neil Tennenholtz and Hilary Rasmussen at cochairs2324@cambridge-ellis.org.'
       -
         type: paragraph
         content: